Top 10 Japanese-Only Super Nintendo (Super Famicom) Games

 ... and all other Fire Emblem Translations

-2) Download an emulator and use IPS patching on the game's ROM (search this yourself, it is probably illegal, but it may not be) (below in link list has everything for this)
+2) Download an emulator and use IPS patching on the game's ROM.
+Search this yourself, it is probably illegal, but it may not be.
+Below is a link list has everything for this method.

 Link List for Emulators and Patching